 He is a former Fleet Street, London, journalist having worked for the Evening Standard, Daily Mail, Mail on Sunday, News of the World, Observer and The Times.

-Specialising in investigations he has also worked on assignments throughout Europe, and in the United States, South America, Africa, China, Indonesia, Korea, Malaysia, Vietnam, Cambodia, Australia, Africa, the South Pacific and Central Asia.
+Specialising as an investigative journalist he has also worked on assignments throughout Europe, and in the United States, South America, Africa, China, Indonesia, Korea, Malaysia, Vietnam, Cambodia, Australia, Africa, the South Pacific and Central Asia.

 In television he has worked for ‘World in Action’, ‘BBC Panorama’ BBC Everyman, Channel 4 Dispatches, World Monitor, Twenty Twenty Television, and was one of the two founding partners of the Observer Film Company, the film arm of the Observer newspaper.

 He tracked down a heroin syndicate courier of which were being executed in Malaysia for the investigative documentary ‘No Man Wants to Die’ (Twenty Twenty Television for Channel 4) completing his investigation for the Observer where he was one of the two founding partners of the Observer Film Company with his launch film ‘Lord of the Golden Triangle’ filmed in the camp of heroin warlord Khun Sa (Chan Shee Fu) and his army in the Shan States of Burma.

 From Thailand until 2015 he covered most of the major breaking stories in South East Asia up to 2017, from the Asian Tsunami, to bird flu, the Bali bombings, to military coups in Thailand, the 1988 Burma Uprising and crime – lots of it – from serial killers to fraudsters and child abusers.